d3clane/MyPhotoshop/README.md

 ./build/bin/ps.out
 ```

 ## Project Goal

-The main goal of the project is to gain experience in teamwork and plugin-based architecture.
+The main goal of the project is to get used to teamwork and plugin-based architecture.

 The first step of the project was to define a standard (API) in our study group and approve it.
 This API specifies how plugins and the image editor interacts, so that we can code plugins independently of the concrete implementation.